 Transcription.
 Chinese is a hard language to pronounce and a very hard language to render in the Roman alphabet.
-Many systems of "Romanization" (transcription into our Latin alphabet) have been used in the past - each one awful in its own special way.
-In this course, we will primarily use the pinyin system of Romanization, which was developed in the 1950s in the People=s Republic of China.
-It is a bad system, but far better than the most common alternative, a system known as Wade-Giles transcription, which was the most commonly used method until the 1990s.
-Unfortunately, some older books you'll be reading, including Jonathan Spence's The Death of Woman Wang and Cyril Birch's Stories From a Ming Collection, use Wade-Giles.
+Many systems of transcription exist - each one awful in its own special way.
+In this course, we will use the pinyin system of Romanization for China, which was developed in the 1950s in the People=s Republic of China.